 There is nothing quite like a good shot of espresso, especially during those sleepy mornings.
-An espresso never fails to jolt you up and get you ready for the day.
-And don’t get me started with the beautiful aroma of a strong espresso, quite frankly I wouldn’t mind my entire house smelling like that.
-Imagine how much work you will be able to do when your house smells like a Roman café.
+It never fails to give you a much-needed jolt to get you ready for the day, and don’t get me started on that beautiful aroma.
+Quite frankly, I wouldn’t mind my entire house smelling so good.
+Imagine how much work you could get done if your house smelt like a Roman café.

-Nothing beats the experience of drinking a shot of espresso in a quaint Italian café.
-Where you sip your coffee, read a newspaper, and avoid eye contact with those snooty Italians who look at you judgmentally because you do not know how to drink espresso properly.
+Nothing beats the experience of drinking a shot of espresso in a quaint Italian café, where you can sip your coffee, read a newspaper, and avoid eye contact with those snooty Italians, who look at you judgmentally because you don't know how to drink espresso properly.

-But of course, not all of us can afford this great experience, some of us would also love to be able to get a shot of this morning elixir anytime we want.
-Be it in our homes and in our workplaces, a good espresso can liven up the place and get a lot of work done.
+But, of course, not all of us can afford that great experience.
+Instead, we would love to get a shot of our morning elixir anytime we want.
+Whether it's in our homes or our workplaces, a good espresso livens up the place and helps us to get a lot of work done.

-Good thing we have these little wonderful things called espresso machines.
-These machines range from small tabletop variants to really large industrial types.
-One drawback of good espresso machines is that they typically cost an arm and a leg, but here are a few hidden gems around that are still affordable.
+It's a good thing we have these little wonderful things called espresso machines.
+These range from small tabletop variants to really large industrial types.
+One drawback is that they usually cost an arm and a leg, but here are a few hidden gems around that are still affordable.

 So let us begin our espresso journey...

-The popularity of coffee shops around the world gave the notion that espresso is that dark, bitter, and caffeine bombed drink.
-This is not exactly true as most coffee experts around the world love to point out.
+The popularity of coffee shops around the world has given the notion that espresso is dark, bitter, and packed with caffeine.
+This is not exactly true, as most coffee experts around the world love to point out.

-According to the of Tarallucci e Vino and coffee expert Luca Di Pietro:
+According to the owner of Tarallucci e Vino and coffee expert Luca Di Pietro:

 So there you go, when an Italian tells you something about Espresso, you better listen.

-Espresso is meant to be consumed quickly.
-That is the reason why crema is placed on top.
-It is said that you have to finish the espresso before the cream starts to thin out.
-Sort of like a delicious timer for your coffee.
-You can have a small pastry, some chit chat, and a quick shot of espresso and be on your caffeine induced way.
-Pretty sly way to get the line moving if you ask me.
+An espresso is meant to be consumed quickly.
+That is the reason why the cream is placed on top.
+It is said that you have to finish the espresso before the cream starts to thin out, like a delicious timer for your coffee.
+So you can have a small pastry, some chit-chat, and a quick shot of espresso and then be off on your caffeine-induced way.
+That's a pretty sly way to get the line moving if you ask me.

-That simple, that fast.
-In under 30 seconds, you will be getting a shot of espresso in less than 30 seconds.
-It also comes with a nifty 9 minute turn off mode for added convenience.
-It is as if the makers of this wonderful machine doesn’t want you to lift a finger.
-It is only single cup though so you will have to prepare another batch if you are having someone for coffee.
+It is that simple and that fast; you will get a shot of espresso in less than 30 seconds.
+It also comes with a nifty 9-minute turn off mode for added convenience.
+It's as if the makers of this wonderful machine don’t want you to lift a finger.
+It is only a single cup though, so you will have to prepare another batch if you are having someone around for coffee.
 It is also very compact and quite light.

-But let us be honest, they could definitely change the name of this machine to espresso maker for lazy people and I would not mind it.
+But let's be honest, they could change the name of this machine to espresso maker for lazy people and I would not mind it.

 The Nespresso Inissia Espresso Maker is almost similar to their Pixie variant.
-It also makes a good cup of espresso under 30 seconds with the same convenient steps.
-Just like the Pixie, it could pour coffee on two different cup sizes which are:
+It also makes a good cup of espresso in less than 30 seconds with the same convenient steps.
+Just like the Pixie, it can pour coffee in two different cup sizes which are:

-The Nespresso Inissia Espresso Maker is also slightly smaller and just as light as the Pixie.
-It also has that off mode after 9 minutes.
+The Nespresso Inissia Espresso Maker is also slightly smaller and just as light as the Pixie and switches to off mode after 9 minutes.

-The main difference between the two is the water tank indicator alert and the much more premium material used in the Pixie.
+The main difference between the two is that the water tank indicator alert and the premium material used in the Pixie.

-If it's quick, compact, and still pretty to look at then this might be the espresso maker for you.
+If you want something that is quick, compact, and pretty to look at, then this might be the espresso maker for you.

-With famous espresso purveyor Lavazza teaming up with Keurig to make their Classico coffee pods, you can definitely be assured that you are getting one great cup of espresso.
+With the famous espresso purveyor Lavazza teaming up with Keurig to make their Classico coffee pods, you can be assured that will get a great cup of espresso.

-This baby uses 15 bars of pressure to brew your cup in under one minute so you definitely know that you are getting an intense cup of joe.
+This baby uses 15 bars of pressure to brew your cup in under one minute, so you will definitely know that you are getting an intense cup of joe.

-At the side of the espresso brewer is a canister that allows you to froth milk and lets you do three frothing mode which are:
+At the side of the espresso brewer is a canister that allows you to froth milk.
+There are three frothing modes, which are:

 The Keurig Rivo Cappuccino and Latte System also comes with an energy saving mode that turns the product off when it is not in use.

-When it comes to espressos, it also has two size options which are 1.4 oz. and 2.8 oz.
+When it comes to espressos, the machine has two size options, which are 1.4 oz. and 2.8 oz.

-So if you like the quickness and convenience of coffee pods but want a better tasting espresso then you should definitely check this machine out.
+So, if you like both the quickness and convenience of coffee pods, but want a better tasting espresso, then you should definitely check this machine out.

-Getting espresso with coffee house type of quality is not exactly easy work.
-No matter how convenient and fast coffee pods are it still won't be up to par with those in your neighborhood cafes.
+Getting espresso that is of coffee house quality isn't exactly easy.
+No matter how convenient and fast the coffee pods are, it still won't be up to par with the cafés in your neighborhood.
 One espresso machine that makes a great effort is the Mr. Coffee Café Barista Premium Espresso/Cappucino System.

-The design is not exceptional but neither is it lacking in looks.
-It won’t be a centerpiece but it won't also be an eyesore.
-It’s pretty decent looking enough to look nice with your décor.
-What is nice about this is that for a machine that can make a true espresso it is not that large, you could fit it quite nicely on your counter and shelves.
+The design is not exceptional, but its decent looking and will look nice with your décor.
+It won’t be a centerpiece, but it won't be an eyesore either.
+For a machine that can make a true espresso it is not that large, you could fit it quite nicely on your counter and shelves.

-The Café Barista has a portafilter where you load the grounds; this is attached to the metal handle which is locked quite securely at the bottom of the spout.
+The Café Barista has a portafilter where you load the ground coffee; this is attached to the metal handle, which is locked quite securely at the bottom of the spout.

-Its modes are semi-automatic, they are 3-1 espresso, cappuccino, and latte.
-All done with a simple touch of a button.
+Its semi-automatic modes are 3-1 espresso, cappuccino, and latte, and they are done with a simple touch of a button.

-All in all, the Mr. Coffee Café Barista Premium Espresso/Cappuccino System does an amazing job giving you a good version of what espresso tastes like.
-And at the price it currently sits at, you can be sure that this espresso maker packs a mean punch.
+All in all, the Mr. Coffee Café Barista Premium Espresso/Cappuccino System does an amazing job in giving you a good version of what espresso tastes like.
+And at its current price, it packs a mean punch.

-I know what you are thinking, I must be crazy to look for a luxury espresso machine for under 200 US dollars.
-But hear me out first and allow me to tell you about the De’Longhi EC702 15-Bar-Pump Espresso Maker.
+I know what you are thinking, I must be crazy to look for a luxury espresso machine that's under 200 US dollars.
+But hear me out first as I'm going to tell you about the De’Longhi EC702 15-Bar-Pump Espresso Maker.

-One look at this beauty and you will already feel your kitchen getting one more point in elegance.
-The stainless steel finish is always an amazing welcome addition to any kitchen.
+One look at this beauty and you will be sure your kitchen's going to gain more elegance.
+The stainless steel finish is always a welcome addition to any kitchen.

-One amazing thing about this machine is its versatility when it comes to grounds.
-You can actually choose fresh ground coffee or E.S.E pods with its dual purpose filter.
+This machine’s versatility is amazing as you can choose fresh ground coffee or E.S.E pods with its dual-purpose filter.

-It also has a patented Sempra Crema produces the perfect crema for your cup.
+It also has a patented Sempra Crema that produces the perfect cream for your cup.

-The manual frother helps you have that perfect blend of steam and milk for you to have that barista quality creamy froth.
+The manual frother helps you to have that perfect blend of steam and milk for that barista quality creamy froth.

-It also has a warming tray on top to keep your cups ready anytime you need to get going.
+It also has a warming tray on top to keep your cups ready for anytime that you need to get going.

-With a 15 bar pump system, you know you are getting one intense roast every time you use this machine.
-This beauty is worth the investment if you really take your espresso drinking quite seriously.
+With a 15-bar pump system, you know that you're getting one intense roast every time you use this machine.
+This beauty is worth the investment if you take your espresso drinking seriously.

-So there you have it, the best espresso machines under $200.
-For a cup of good espresso, you with be hard pressed to find better espresso machines than those five up there.
-But always remember to use high quality coffee beans when using the ones that require grounds.
+So there you have it, the best espresso machines for less than 200 USD dollars.
+You with be hard pressed to find better espresso machines than the five we have selected.
+But always remember to use high quality coffee beans when using the machines that require ground coffee.
 A good espresso machine is only as good as its beans.

-If you have any comments or stories regarding this topic, please feel free to write them on the section below.
+If you have any comments or stories regarding this topic, please feel free to write them in the section below.